NASA-AMMOS/VICAR/README.md

 # Getting Started and Documentation

+The [VICAR/VISOR Wiki](https://github.com/NASA-AMMOS/VICAR/wiki/VICAR-VISOR-Notes) is the most up-to-date resource for late-breaking changes and other application notes.
+[Up-to-date Labelocity guidance](https://github.com/NASA-AMMOS/VICAR/wiki/Labelocity-Notes) is also provided.

 For any use of VICAR (including VISOR and AFIDS), we recommend the Quick-Start Guide:

 * [VICAR Quick-Start Guide](vos/docsource/vicar/VICAR_guide_5.0.pdf).